-Case study responses: Over the course of the term, you will explore 4 case studies.
+Case study responses: Over the course of the term, you will explore 3 case studies.
 After reading the case, you will write an initial response (of approximately 300 words) defending a course of action for the protagonist, participate in a discussion about the case, and then answer some focused questions about the case (the case quiz).
-Three of the case study responses will be done in class.
-One of the case studies will be done as an assignment outside of class, making use of Canvas for an online discussion of the case.
+Two of the case study responses will be done in class.
+One of the case studies will be done as an assignment outside of class, making use of online discussion of the case with your classmates.
 No late case study responses will be accepted, but I will drop your lowest case study initial response grade and your lowest case study quiz grade before calculating your final grade.
-Taken together, the case study initial responses will count for 12% of your course grade and the case study quizzes will count for 12% or your course grade.
+Taken together, the case study initial responses will count for 12% of your course grade and the case study quizzes will count for 12% of your course grade.

-Research reports: Over the course of the term, each student will locate two articles on a topic relevant to the class and report to the class on each of these articles.
+Research reports: Over the course of the term, each student will locate two articles on a topic relevant to the class and report to the class (via our online discussion board) on each of these articles.
 One article must be from the popular press and the other must be from the scholarly scientific press.
-The research report should highlight the assumptions the article makes about science and the norms these assumptions reflect.
-The first research report must be posted to Canvas no later than Friday, October 20, 2017 and the second must be posted no later than Friday, November 17, 2017.
-The two research reports will count for 15% of your course grade.
+The research report (of approximately 600 words) should highlight the assumptions the article makes about science and the norms these assumptions reflect.
+The two research reports will count for 10% of your course grade.

 Review of an ethics training module: Each student will complete an ethics training activity or module (such as ORI’s interactive movie “The Lab” or a CITI training module accessed through SJSU’s institutional subscription) and write a reflective essay (of approximately 600 words) about this experience.
 The review of an ethics training module will count for 10% of your course grade.
 Submitting this review before the last class meeting will earn extra credit points towards your final grade, as indicated in the course schedule.